algolia/algoliasearch-client-specs/common-test-suite/README.md

 This naming enables us to run tests in parallel, across different environments (local computer, CI pipelines, etc.) without impacting other tests.

-On top of that, the test suite of each client should include a cleaning function that takes care of removing all indices older than one day (i.e. whose DATE time does not correspond to the current day) for the current API client/integration.
-This procedure ensure that we are not leaving undeleted indices in each account.
-This is a two-step process where we first delete the old non-replica indices and then the replica ones.

 ### Tests (index)

 #### Indexing